AMSUCF/ComicsAndImageText/index.md

 ### Week One: "Kid Stuff" (Opens Monday, May 13)

 We open with an exemplar of a classic "all-ages" comics: *Peanuts*, a still-iconic newspaper daily comic.
-Using it alongside current and past *Nancy* as a lens to look back, we will discuss the history of the children's comic, and consider how the "daily newspaper" strips and ephemeral, disposable, comic books influenced early reception of the form.
+Using it alongside current and past *Nancy* and the *Diary of a Wimpy Kid* series, we will discuss the history of the children's comic, and consider how the "daily newspaper" strips and ephemeral, disposable, comic books influenced early reception of the form.

 - *How to Read Nancy*: Strip, Script
+- Kinney, Jeff. *Diary of a Wimpy Kid*, Vol. 1, Amulet Books, 2007.
 - Shulz, Charles. *The Complete Peanuts Vol 1: 1950-1952*, Fantagraphics, 2004.
 - Hatfield, Charles.
 “Comic Art, Children’s Literature, and the New Comic Studies.” *The Lion and the Unicorn*, vol. 30, no. 3, Johns Hopkins University Press, 2006, pp. 360–82.
 - **Due: Activity Verification (Friday, May 19th)**